terraform-ibm-modules/documentation/docs/contribute-module.md

 After your PR tests pass, create a pull request.

-!> **Important**: Use [Conventional Commit](https://www.conventionalcommits.org) messages when you commit code ([cheat sheet](https://cheatography.com/albelop/cheat-sheets/conventional-commits/)).
-Conventional commits determine whether a new version of a module is needed and which [semantic versioning number](versioning.md) to use.
-The commit messages are published in the release notes for the module.
+When the PR is merged, your commit messages might change because the merging team uses the [squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits) option to merge PRs.
+The PR commit message that's included by the merging team determines whether a new version of a module is needed and which [semantic versioning number](versioning.md) to use.
+The message also is published in the release notes for the module.

 1. Locally merge (or rebase) the upstream `main` branch into your topic branch: